Amazon will deliver groceries to your car in 15 minutes

 Some retail experts have also questioned why Amazon would want to build up in physical retail at the same time many stores are shuttering and mall traffic is shrinking.

-Yet, grocery delivery hasn't appeared to be a particularly successful business for Amazon, since selling supermarket food is already very low margin business.
+Still, grocery delivery hasn't appeared to be a particularly successful business for Amazon, since selling supermarket food is already a very low-margin business.
 Adding shipping costs makes it even less profitable.
 Instacart, Peapod and FreshDirect also offer grocery deliveries.

 Creating pickup locations could help make AmazonFresh a more profitable enterprise, but the company will still have an uphill battle if it hopes to keep expanding in a market already jammed with competitors.